ajs-voices/once-upon-a-dream/scenes/027-the-almost-confession.md

 "He's bribing us?"
 I asked.
 Only slightly annoyed.

-Max sat down and pulled his chair closer to watch the show.
+Finn sat down and pulled his chair closer to watch the show.
 "He's not bribing us, tips the bar well.
 Tips the doorman before he comes in even if he's not getting in early.
 He tips the coat girls.
 He tips his server.
 He tips the DJ.
 Flirts with everyone.
 And he tips well.
 It's not a bribe.
 Maybe getting in is, but the rest isn't.
 He drops a lot of cash on our doorstep.
 And with that everyone turns away while he's playing his game.
 Not that you can ever catch him."

 "Aren't we catching him right now?"